surazzzj/Suraj6260/README.md

 - 👋 Hi, I’m Suraj, undergraduate (cse - Ds) student in bhopal
-- 👀 interested in creating visual experiences
+- 👀 interested in creating visual experiences with proper color balancing
-- 🌱 currently learning react
+- 🌱 currently learning & exploring the deep concepts of react
 - 💞️ looking to collaborate on a project based on Mern stack development
 - 📫 for more info drop a mail - surajrwat001@gmail.com